MichailChatzianastasis/GOAT/README.md

 ```
 ## Usage

-We provide two implementations of GOAT model that you can run with the following commands
+To run the GOAT model use the following command
 ```
 python train.py --goat True
-python train.py --goat_imp4 True
 ```

 ## Contribution